tinacms/tina.io/content/guides/tinacms/contextual-drafts/guide.md

 ---
-title: Using Drafts with Contextual Editing
+title: Using Drafts with Visual Editing
 last_edited: '2022-12-05T10:00:00.000Z'
 ---